Onelinerhub/onelinerhub/README.md

 - Code should include title (```"# title"```) as the first line, without technology (it is automatically added in UI: "{title} in {technology}")
 - Code can include optional description as the second line
 - Code should include actual code snippet in the [highlighted code](https://guides.github.com/features/mastering-markdown/) block

+## Template
+Use [this template](/nonunicorn/onelinerhub/blob/main/template.md) for creating new code pieaces.